- The Dingledine Scholarships are awarded based on demonstrated excellence in academic achievement, leadership, and community service.

 - Ranked in upper 25% of your high school class

-- Apply to JMU by the November 1 early action deadline.
+- Apply to JMU and complete your freshman application by the November 1 early action deadline.

 - Submit a Dingledine Scholarship Application with the following materials: